BellerophonMobile/hippo/README.md

 Why?

- * To have transparent algorithm selection and uniform signing/verification interface.
+ * To have transparent algorithm selection and a uniform signing/verification interface.
  * To have simple tokens that include certificate chains.